Same-sex marriage in Durango: Legislative action

 In September 2013, Deputy Israel Soto Peña from the Party of the Democratic Revolution introduced a bill to the Congress of Durango to legalize same-sex marriage.
 On 10 April 2014, the bill was rejected on the basis that it would not sufficiently address the legal changes necessary to amend the Civil Code.
 In May, Soto Peña announced that he would revamp the measure and resubmit it, which he did on 1 November 2014.
 On 10 February 2016, the Justice Commission of the Congress of Durango approved the draft bill.
 However, the bill's plenary discussion was postponed for 6 months to organize discussions on the matter and to inform legislators on the subject before a vote.
 On 31 January 2017, Congress rejected the bill in a 4–15 vote with 4 abstentions.
 The four deputies in favor were members of the PRD and the conservative National Action Party (PAN), while those opposed were mostly members of the Institutional Revolutionary Party (PRI).
-The July 2018 elections resulted in the National Revolutionary Movement (MORENA), PRD and the Labor Party (PT), which have expressed support for same-sex marriage in their party platforms, winning the majority of legislative seats in Durango.
+The July 2018 elections resulted in the National Revolutionary Movement (MORENA), PRD and the Labor Party (PT), which expressed support for same-sex marriage in their party platforms, winning the majority of legislative seats in Durango.

 In July 2022 a federal judge ordered the Congress of Durango to consider a same-sex-marriage bill in its next legislative session.
 The ruling did not require a particular vote but required legislators to go on record as to whether they would vote to legalize same-sex marriage in accordance with Supreme Court jurisprudence.
 The court set its deadline until 1 September 2022.
 For the following two months, members of Congress delayed discussions on the bill and postponed votes several times.
 On 21 September 2022, only three days after Governor Villegas Villarreal issued an executive decree legalizing same-sex marriage in Durango, Congress voted 15–9 to pass a bill codifying the right to same-sex marriage in the Civil Code and amending non-discrimination laws to include sexual orientation.
 The bill was published in the official journal on 9 October 2022, and took effect the following day.

 Article 141 of the Civil Code was amended to read: